 Last verified April 2026

-For most couples, Standard King wins.
-A Standard King is 76 inches wide, which is 38 inches per person when shared equally.
-A California King is 72 inches wide, which is 36 inches per person.
-Two inches per person does not sound like much, but 38 inches is roughly the width of an American twin mattress and a comfortable solo sleep space.
-Thirty-six inches is roughly the width of a US military cot.
-If neither of you is over 6'2", the width trade is almost always worth more than the length gain.
+A Standard King is 76 inches wide, 38 inches per person.
+A California King is 72 inches wide, 36 inches per person.
+Two inches per person sounds small, but the reference scale is what matters: 38 inches is approximately the width of a Twin XL mattress (ISPA spec: 38 by 80, the standard college dorm size).
+36 inches is approximately the width of a US military cot.

 Per-Person Width Calculator